Wood Green, Haringey

 In the mid-1970s the defunct Noel Park & Wood Green station and many neighbouring buildings were demolished to make way for Wood Green shopping city, a mall straddling the High Road, which elsewhere is flanked by a very mixed range of outlets.
 Cinemas and affordable restaurants have since broadened Wood Green’s leisure appeal – though its lure to shoppers has declined in the face of competition from retail parks along the North Circular.

 For a century Wood Green was home to Barratt’s, the confectioners, but the company moved out in 1980 as part of a general trend for offices and shops to replace manufacturing as the district’s principal employers.
 Marked with a pin on the map below, Barratt’s former factory on Clarendon Road became the focus of the Wood Green cultural quarter.
-Several of the businesses based here function as production facilities for the creative industry rather than attractions for the general public, and this has resulted in some misunderstanding and mockery of the ‘cultural quarter’ name.
+Several of the businesses based here function as production facilities for the creative industry rather than attractions for the general public, and this resulted in some misunderstanding and mockery of the ‘cultural quarter’ name.
 However, the council is keen to encourage more outward-facing arts enterprises, which may result in developments of the kind lately seen at Hackney Wick and Fish Island, though probably not on the same scale.

 Among the Wood Green area’s many ethnic communities, the largest groups are Turkish, black African (especially Somali) and black Caribbean.